-GEOL-1405 Environmental Science +
+GEOL-1405 Environmental Science (Lecture + Lab) +

 (4-3-3) A survey of the forces, including humans, that shape our physical and biologic environment, and how they affect life on Earth.
-Introduction to the science and policy of global and regional environmental issues, including pollution, climate change, and sustainability of land, water, and energy resources.
+Introduction to the science and policy of global and regional environmental issues, including pollution, climate change and sustainability of land, water and energy resources.
+Lab activities will cover methods used to collect and analyze environmental data.
 (Students should not take both GEOL-1305 and GEOL-1405.)

-GEOL-1445 Oceanography +
+GEOL-1445 Oceanography (Lecture + Lab) +